 How do you fix a breaker that keeps tripping?

-If you ‘ve followed all the checks in this article to identify the room and then the socket or appliance or behaviour (eg. overloading the circuit by plugging too many appliances into one circuit) that’s causing the circuit breaker to keep tripping, you may have a faulty breaker.
-Call a professional.
+If you‘ve followed all the checks in this article to identify the room and then the socket or appliance or behaviour that’s causing the circuit breaker to keep tripping, you may have a faulty breaker.
+For example, you might be overloading the circuit by plugging too many appliances into one circuit.

 How to find what is tripping my circuit breaker